RobertHeim/unfuddle2bitbucket/README.md

 This project is under development and there are no releases, yet!
 IT DOES NOT WORK, YET!
 DON'T USE IT!

+Certain objects, such as usernames or comments, rely on foreign keys.
+During an import, Bitbucket silently uses NULL to replace any foreign keys that it cannot resolve (for example, a username that does not exist on Bitbucket).

+All, foreign keys are managed from the converter.
+However, a user named "unfuddleUser1" may exist on Bitbucket with another name, e.g. "bitbucketUser1".
+To convert the username, you can provide a *userMap*.
+See [USAGE.md](USAGE.md) for more information.

 ## What is supported?

 * People